madhujeetvalsa/page/content.md

 And then akka mitoni matladindi and miru annnaru i want to focus on my studies that's one points also ##hits## me.
 I am also completed my graduation in B.tech Computer Engineering I know ki studies is equal importance.
 Naku kuda okka sister undi I want ke she also completed that's studies first. ninu miku studies lo epudu any ##blocker## ranivanu.

+I know ki ninu miku wrong time lo kalisinamu but miku kida telusu ke a right person is always come at wrong time only.
+I want that you trust me, only one time try to understand me, I will be there for you at any place.

 Ninu mimal toni matladaniki try chesina naku ee confidence undi ki I don't have enough confidence mimal toni matladaniki that's why I write this message.

 I don't know but mimal ni first time ninchali last time ninu solapur lo unapudu ninu observe chesinde and ##I don't know but me presence and me voice winte ae do happiness feel ayindi.## At last one last message is.